alitalpur99/alitalpur99.github.io/README.md

 Hi!
 My name is **Ali**.
 Thank you for visiting my web-page.

-**I am currently looking for a new challenge in research and development of Internet-of-Things, Communication networking, Embedded Systems, Software-defined networking, Aviation management.
-If you would like to know more about me, please read on!**
+I am currently looking for a new challenge in research and development of Internet-of-Things (IoT), Communication networking, Embedded Systems, Software-defined networking, Aviation management.
+If you would like to know more about me, please read on!

 ***

-## Interest
+## Interest & Qualification

-**Software Development, Communication Networking, IoT, Machine Learning, Embedded Systems, Aviation Management, Development Engineering**
+**Machine Learning, SDN, Software Development, Communication Networking, IoT, Embedded Systems, Aviation Management, Development Engineering**

 ***